ingmarboeschen/JATSdecoder/README.md

 study.character() uses the JATSdecoder result to perform fine tuned extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text. study.character()'s extraction functions can be applied to any textual input.
 Further JATSdecoder supplies some helpfull functions to unify special characters and representations of numbers in text as well as usefull tools ro break and select text parts.
 Its function text2sentences() is especially design for floating text with scientific content (referenzes, results).

-- JATSdecoders core function **JATSdecoder()** consist of several functions that can also be used stand alone on NISO-JATS doeded XML files or text input:
+- JATSdecoders function **JATSdecoder()** consist of several functions that can also be used stand alone on NISO-JATS doeded XML files or text input:
   - get.title()      # extracts title
   - get.author()     # extracts author/s as vector
   - get.aff()        # extracts involved affiliation as vector